era-platform/cene-for-racket/notes/20190731-lexical-units.md

 ---

-## Designs for the top-level definition forms
+## Designs for forms that relate to lexical units

-(TODO: We should probably also use this space to design a bounded expression operation that has a local definition block and a subexpression that depends on it.
-After all, the very potential of having this operation is a source of many of the design choices we're making for the rest of the operations here.)
+(TODO: Design a bounded expression operation that has a local definition block and a subexpression that depends on it.)

 (TODO: Design something that can perform imports corresponding to exports of other files.
 The file imported from this way will be macroexpanded if it hasn't been already.)